-Figure 4.7 illustrated the biogas composition profile throughout the experiment.
-The biogas composition is important parameter to evaluate the system balance whereby it reveals the ratio between acid former and methanogens.
-In this study, it can be found that the methane concentration is in a low level which is only 28% on the first day of operation.
-The biogas composition is relate closely to the microbial population mass, VSS results displaying the same trend where the microbial development started from 2300mg/L to 15290mg/L. From this point of view, the microbe in the system was acclimatizing to the reactor environment and started to develop in the system.
+Figure 4.7 showed the methane composition of biogas generated throughout the experiment.
+The biogas composition is an important parameter to evaluate the system balance whereby it reveals the ratio between acid former and methanogens.
+In this study, it can be found that the methane concentration was in a low level which was only 28% on the first day.
+The biogas composition was related closely to the microbial population mass, VSS results displaying the same trend where the microbial development started from 2.3mg/L to 15.29mg/L. From this point of view, the microbe in the system was acclimatizing to the reactor environment and started to develop in the system.
 However, the low concentration of the methane can be related to the oxygen contamination during the charging of inoculums into the system on that day which in return dilutes the gas and inhibiting the growth of methanogens.
-The similar problem encountered by (M.F Basri et al, 2010) during loading of material into the bioreactor.
-The low percentage may also contributed by the high substrate concentration in the beginning making the reaction favorable to acidogenesis in turn produced higher percentage of CO2 compared to methane which can also be observe from the pH drop of 0.3 from 7.16 to 6.86.it was once again assuring that there was active assimilation of particulate organic matter.
+The similar problem encountered by (Basri et al, 2010) during loading of material into the bioreactor.
+The low percentage may also contributed by the high substrate concentration in the beginning making the reaction favorable to acidogenesis in turn produced higher percentage of CO2 compared to methane which can also be observe from the pH drop of 0.33 from 7.21 to 6.88.it was once again assuring that there was active assimilation of particulate organic matter.
 Similarly, the result of COD and BOD are also reflected the same things.

-The system regain stable gradually achieving more than 70% on the 4th day and maintained composition of 78-82.14% started from 6th to 11th day and decreased slightly to 76-77.7%.
+The system regain stable gradually achieving more than 82% on the 4th day and maintained composition of 93.5-94.14% started from 6th to 9th day and decreased slightly to 76-77.7%.
 This was due to the increase of the SRT which was favorable for methanogenic bacteria and to obtain better adapting biofilm.
-(E.Sanchez et al, 2004) The same conclusion made by M.A de la Rubia et al (2006) that more COD being used to generated methane when SRT increase due to the microbial population becoming adapted to new operational condition.
+(Sanchez et al, 2005) The same conclusion made by Rubia et al (2006) that more COD being used to generated methane when SRT increase due to the microbial population becoming adapted to new operational condition.
+The same observation found in pH in the system whereby the pH were increased and maintained in the ranged of 6.9 to 7.6 until the 11th day implying the system regains more alkalinity on the subsequent day and stabilized.
+These indicating that the volatile acid was converted into methane in the system.
+According to Poh et al (2010), rising of pH in the system indicate the methanogens have adapted to the environment.

 It is notable that biogas composition increased with the total COD and BOD removal.
-For instance, the BOD and COD removal rate on the 6th day recorded the highest removal giving us the methane composition of 81.2% on the same day.
+For instance, the BOD and COD removal rate on the 6th day recorded the highest removal giving us the methane composition of 93.5% on the same day.
 Despite of the reduction in COD and BOD removal rate on the subsequent day, the biogas composition was only affected on the 11th day.
 As discussed earlier, there was only low energy yield obtained from volatile acids by methane forming bacteria so the amount of substrate utilization per unit of methane forming organism is high hence the COD utilization is rapid.
 On the 12th and 13th day the decomposition rate of complex organic compounds not as rapid as the methane conversion rate hence hydrolysis stage became rate limiting factor.
-M.F Basri et al (2005) had also found that a considerable portion of COD was not being degraded in the digester due to it complex nature of plant cell walls which are difficult to hydrolyze microbiologically.
-The explanation has found to be consistent with literature review of (Michael H. Gerardi, 2003).
+Basri et al (2010) had also found that a considerable portion of COD was not being degraded in the digester due to it complex nature of plant cell walls which are difficult to hydrolyze microbiologically.
+The explanation has found to be consistent with literature review of (Gerardi, 2003).